HedrichPio/FijianHymnAppPrivacyPolicy/README.md

 # FijianHymnAppPrivacyPolicy
  Privacy Policy

 This privacy policy governs your use of the software application Fijian Hymn App (“Application”) for mobile devices that was created by C&C Solutions.
-The Application is offers Hymns sung at Church with the lyrics, notation and mp3 sound track.
+The Application offers Hymns sung at the Church with the lyrics, notation and mp3 sound track.

 What information does the Application obtain and how is it used?